Archmage-Coalition/dndreams/src/main/resources/lore.md

 When the affliction began to taint the Overworld, it escaped into the Haven where it took the denizens like a plague.
 The dead were twisted into the Enkantal, and the angels fell, becoming the Talei.

 During the Age of the Illagers, Elrunez the Archmage opened the long-sealed portal to the Haven and took control of it.
-Elrunez named himself the Nightmare Lord and takes up residence in the Soul Spire.
+Elrunez named himself lord of the Spirit World and took up residence in the Soul Spire.

 # The Affliction's Onset